Matt Olson Player Props: Braves vs. Nationals

 Nationals Pitching Rankings (2022)

-- Gray makes his first start of the season for the Nationals.
+- Gore makes his first start of the season for the Nationals.

-- In his last appearance on Wednesday, Sept.
-28, the 25-year-old right-hander started the game and went six innings against the Atlanta Braves.
+- The 24-year-old southpaw pitched in relief and threw 1 1/3 innings in his last appearance on Monday, July 25 against the Detroit Tigers.

 © 2023 Data Skrive.
 All rights reserved.